eliotfinch/thesis/README.md

 Sec 2.1
 - Paragraph 2.
 When discussing why this is a “surprising” result you might also consider adding some more recent references, perhaps to some of the nonlinear QNM studies from 2022.
-- Paragraph 2.
-“The primary aim of this paper…” change to “this study” or “this chapter”.

 Sec 2.2
 - In section 2.3.2, did you want to explain why this stacking of all the lm modes is equivalent to doing a least-squares fit averaged over Omega?